On the generalisation of Roth's theorem: Introduction

 \subsection{Results in this paper}

 The goal of this paper is to generalise Roth's theorem in a wider framework which includes Corvaja's and Vojta's settings.

 The theory of adelic curves introduced by Chen and Moriwaki in \cite{Ch-Mo} provides such natural framework: an adelic curve $\mathbb X$ consists of a field $\mathbb K$ of characteristic $0$ and a measure space $(\Omega,\mathcal A, \mu)$ endowed with a function $\phi:\omega\mapsto \vert\cdot \vert_{\omega}$ that maps $\Omega$ into the set of places of $\mathbb K$ and such that $\omega\mapsto\log|a|_\omega$ is in $L^1(\Omega,\mu)$ for any $a\in\mathbb K^\times$.
 On $\mathbb X$ we have a well defined notion of height $h_{\mathbb X}$, and moreover a ``product formula'' which is expressed as an integral over $\Omega$.
 The adelic curves satisfying this product formula are called \emph{proper}.
 The fields with a product formula of $\cite{C}$ are trivially proper adelic curves when the set of places is endowed with the counting measure.
-Moreover in \cite[3.2.6]{Ch-Mo} it is shown that arithmetic function fields can be endowed with a structure of proper adelic curve.
+Moreover in \cite[Section 3]{vo} it is shown that arithmetic function fields can be endowed with a structure of proper adelic curve.

 In this paper we prove two generalisations of Roth's theorem for proper adelic curves.
-The core of the results will be some inequalities involving the measurable functions $\omega\mapsto \log^-|\beta-\alpha_i|_\omega$ where $\alpha_1,\ldots, \alpha_n\in\mathbb K$ are the elements we want to approximate by an approximant $\beta\in\mathbb K$.
-Unfortunately, the bare definition of proper adelic curves is too general to give any meaningful result in the direction we want, in other words the functions $\log^-|\beta-\alpha_i|$ can be in principle very ``wild''.
-Therefore, we have to impose some analytic conditions on such functions in order to get Roth's theorem.
+The main results will be stated in terms of some inequalities involving the integral of the measurable functions $\omega\mapsto \log^-|\beta-\alpha_i|_\omega$ where $\alpha_1,\ldots, \alpha_n\in\mathbb K$ are the elements we want to approximate by an approximant $\beta\in\mathbb K$.
+Unfortunately, the bare definition of proper adelic curves is too general to give any meaningful result in the direction of Roth's approximation theorem, since the functions $\log^-|\beta-\alpha_i|$ can be in principle very ``wild''.
+Therefore, we have to impose some analytic conditions on such functions in order to get the desired Roth's theorems.
 We will see that these assumptions are not too artificial, in fact we recover Theorems \ref{CorCorv} and \ref{vojta} as special cases.

-The first condition we assume on our adelic curves is the \emph{$\mu$-equicontinuity} (see definition \ref{muequi}): roughly speaking it means that for any set of finite measure $S\subset\Omega$ one requires for the functions $\omega\mapsto \log|\beta|_{\omega}$, for any $\beta\in\mathbb K^\times$, to be ``equicontinuous'' on $S$ minus a set of negligible measure.
-Our first version of Roth's theorem is the following:
+The first condition we impose on our adelic curves is the \emph{strong $\mu$-equicontinuity} (see definition \ref{st_muequi}): roughly speaking it means that for any set of finite measure $S\subset\Omega$ one requires for the functions $\omega\mapsto \log|\beta|_{\omega}$, to be ``equicontinuous'' almost everywhere on $S$.
+Under such hypothesis we prove the following theorem: